BusisiwePieterson/Shell_Scripting/README.md

 ![images](images/Screenshot_9.png)

-Here we have a script `echo Hello World` in our `myscript.sh` file, we will output the result into a new file `index.sh`
+Here we have a script `echo Hello World` in our `myscript.sh` file, we will output the content into a new file `index.sh`

 ![images](images/Screenshot_10.png)

-Below we see the output of `myscript.sh` in the new file
+Below we see the content of `myscript.sh` in the new file

 ![images](images/Screenshot_11.png)

+We can also pass the content of a file as input to a command.

+`grep "demonstrate" < input.txt` - this will search for matching patterns in the `input.txt` file

 ![images](images/Screenshot_12.png)

 ![images](images/Screenshot_13.png)

+**Functions**: Functions in bash scripting are a great option to reuse code.
+A Bash function can be defined as a set of commands which can be called several times within bash script.
+The purpose of function in bash is to help you make your scripts more readable and avoid writing the same code again and again.

 ![images](images/Screenshot_14.png)